keptn-sandbox/keptn-jenkins-library/FEATURES.md

 ### User Story 3: Create a project with shipyard

-**Goal**: A user should be able to create a project and upload a shipyard file
+**Goal**: A user should be able to create a project defined by a shipyard file

 **DoD**:
 * Shared library code contains function `initProject` (or similar) that can be called from within a Jenkinsfile to create a project, service, and upload shipyard file